Program Courses & Schedule

 The Laboratory Experience: 6 credits

 Because both biology and chemistry are fundamentally experimental in nature, the Master of Chemical and Life Sciences Program includes six credits of practical experience on the methodologies and techniques used in research within these disciplines.
 The purpose of this experience is to expose students to the problems and rewards of scientific investigation.
 The MCLFS practical experience has two components, (1) experimental design and statistical analysis, and (2) applications of research techniques to specific experiments.
-These components of the practical experience requirement can be fulfilled in one of two ways:
+These components of the practical experience requirement can be fulfilled in one of two ways.
+Please note: Students who are not a U.S. Citizen and living abroad will not be able to obtain a temporary Visa for the six week lab course.
+Please see alternative as described below(2.)

 - Students can enroll in either CLFS 710 (Experimental Biology) or CLFS 720 (Experimental Chemistry).
 These are the only resident courses in the MCLFS program, meeting daily for six weeks during the summer on the University of Maryland, College Park Campus.
 These six-credit courses provide training in experimental design, as well as, introductions to basic experimental techniques within each discipline.
 Out-of-town students can arrange housing through the University.